fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/angular-gauge.md

 > Note: In the above gauge, you will see a small icon menu appear at the bottom-left of the gauge.
 The message logger, which does not appear by default, appears when you click this icon and select the `Show Log` option from the menu rendered.
 To close the message logger window, click the close button in the top-right corner of the window or click anywhere outside the window.

-## Stream messages using the message logger
+## Stream Messages Using the Message Logger

 Each real time update you make to the chart can result in addition of message(s) to the logger.
 Use the following attributes in the real time data stream to stream messages: